AngelAngelov77/StrawberryAdventure/README.md

 Character class - class for our hero.
 ToDo successor of BasicCharacter.

 NPC class - clas for NPCs.
 ToDo successor of BasicCharacter, property Experience - how much experience npc gives our hero after been defeated.

+ToDo - Implementation of Chests, Potions(immediate and time effects)